eformsignen/eformsignen.github.io/help/chapter5.rst

-Downloading Installing Form Builder
+Downloading and Installing Form Builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Download Form Builder 1.
-Login to eformsign and then click the menu icon
+1. Login to eformsign and then click the menu icon
 (|image1|) on the top left corner of the dashboard screen to open the
 sidebar menu.
 Then, click the **Download eformsign form builder** button
 at the bottom.